Writing-with-Digital-Technologies-f15/responses/wk5/team-3/LaLiberte_10.4.md

 I have a months-long running battle with the `<span>` element.
 As part of my work with CLA websites, I show department administrators how to use a content managment system, and how to transfer over content from their old site or other online documents into the new one.
 The `<span>` element tends to show up when these admins don't strip the formatting of copied and pasted text (and/or they don't paste as plain text).
 The `<span>` element, in my experience, brings in weird extra formatting like special text heights and colors that render strangely.
 I know the element [allows specific targeting of areas](https://html.spec.whatwg.org/multipage/semantics.html#the-span-element), so I'd like to find out more about the original purpose and existing purpose of the element.
 Are people using the element as intended?
 I think I've seen it used to add highlighting formatting, so I wonder if it pre-dates or works with CSS styling.

-I use this element (or don't) as part of adjusting formatting, but it's use seems really general.
+I use this element (or don't) as part of adjusting formatting, but its use seems really general.
 Was there a particular issue this element was created to address?

 ###Idea B: `<mark>` HTML semantic element